The generalized inverses of tensors via the C-Product: Preliminaries

 \begin{definition} Let $\ac \in \CC^{n_1\times n_2\times n_3}$.
 Then, $\ac$ is called an {\bf{F-diagonal}}$/${\bf{F-upper}}$/${\bf{F-lower}} tensor if all frontal slices $\mathcal{A}^{(i)}$, $i=1,2,...,n_3$ of $\mathcal{A}$ are diagonal$/$upper triangular$/$lower triangular matrices. \end{definition}

 \begin{lemma} Let $\ac \in \CC^{n_1\times n_2\times n_3}$.
-Then, $L(\mathcal{A})$ is an F-diagonal$/$F-upper$/$F-lower tensor if and only if $\ac$ is an F-diagonal$/$F-upper$/$F-lower tensor. \end{lemma} \begin{proof} We only prove the case of the F-upper tensor for the sake of the F-diagonal tensor is one special case of the F-upper tensor and the F-lower tensor can be proved similarly.
+Then, $L(\mathcal{A})$ is an F-diagonal$/$F-upper$/$F-lower tensor if and only if $\ac$ is an F-diagonal$/$F-upper$/$F-lower tensor. \end{lemma} \begin{proof} We only prove the case of the F-lower tensor for the sake of the F-diagonal tensor is one special case of the F-lower tensor and the F-upper tensor can be proved similarly.